nsfcac/repacss-user-guide/docs/software/module-system.md

 | swig                  | 4.1.0-fortran | Simplified Wrapper and Interface Generator for Fortran           |
 | tmux                  | 3.4           | Terminal multiplexer                                             |

-#### `/opt/apps/nfs/modules/zen4/rocky9.4/mpich/4.1.2-a5xh3ge/Core`
+#### `/opt/apps/nfs/modules/zen4/rocky9.4/mpich/4.1.2-f2walvn/Core`
 !!! note
-    These modules are only available after loading the `mpich` module (default in zen4).
-Run:
+    These modules are only available after loading the `mpich` module for the zen4 partition.
+To load the zen4 version of mpich (4.1.2), run:

     ```bash
-    module load mpich
+    module load mpich/4.1.2
     ```

     before using any of these packages.

-    To make sure you are loading the default zen4 mpich, not the h100 mpich.
-After loading, check the module path with:
+    **Important**: The h100 partition has mpich 4.3.0 as its default.
+To ensure you are loading the zen4 mpich (4.1.2) and not the h100 mpich (4.3.0), verify the module path after loading:

     ```bash
     module show mpich
     ```

-    The path should include `/opt/apps/nfs/modules/zen4/rocky9.4/mpich/4.1.2-a5xh3ge/Core`.
+    The path should include `/opt/apps/nfs/modules/zen4/rocky9.4/mpich/4.1.2-f2walvn/Core`.
+If you see `/opt/apps/nfs/modules/h100/rocky9.4/Core` instead, you have loaded the h100 version.